LMCF-IMG/Morphology_Yeast_Mitochondria/README.md

 Two images are **inputs** to the analysis: 1. fluorescence image of mitochondria, **Fig. 1**; 2.
 DIC image of corresponding yeast cells of the same field of view, **Fig. 6**.
 DIC images are used to relate segmented mitochondria and their parameters to individual cells.

 A **microscope** used for the acquisition of both modalities: Olympus IX-71 inverted microscope with a 100x PlanApochromat objective (NA 1.4), GFP filter block exc. max.
-488, em. max.
+488/em. max.
 507; Nomarski Differential Interference Contrast (DIC) mode.

 We have developed **two macros** for processing images of mitochondria.